 Numerology is the esoteric study of numbers.
 It is most commonly used in the West as a form of personality delineation.
 A chart of values is created based on the date of birth and the name on the birth certificate.
 This chart can interpreted similarly to a natal chart in astrology and can also be progressed.
-Numerology is also used to examine dates, events, and words for mystical significance.
+Numerology is also used to examine dates, events, and words for mystical or predictive significance.
 It can also be used in various ways in magical practise.
 Many cultures around the globe have assigned mystical significance to numbers and mathematics.
 There was a time when mathematics was both sacred and scientific.
 The ancient metaphysicians were scientists AND priests.
 Numerology as it is practised today in the West is attributed to the ancient teacher, Pythagoras.

 Is Numerology a belief system?